A weekly feeding scheme in the heart of Johannesburg.

 - Volunteers serve, sit with people, and listen — food is the doorway, not the goal.

-- Leftovers go home with the most vulnerable households.
+- Leftovers go home with the households that need them most.

 Year-round drives alongside the feeding scheme

 Hunger is the front door.
 Behind it sit winter cold, festive isolation, back-to-school costs, infant care and menstrual dignity.
-Our seasonal drives tackle each in turn — winter blankets, Christmas boxes, school shoes, nappies and sanitary pads — across Johannesburg and beyond.
+Seasonal drives — winter blankets, Christmas boxes, school shoes, nappies and sanitary pads — extend the work across Johannesburg and beyond, each one an invitation to take part.